sarahc-dev/CV/README.md

 - I am currently the sole developer working with a small team on a redesign of their existing website with a focus on a cleaner look and tailored forms for some individual services.
 While still in development, it can be viewed [here](https://chipper-faloodeh-f107c4.netlify.app/).
 - Using Next.js, TypeScript, Tailwind CSS, HeadlessUi, React Hook Form and Netlify to create a fast, responsive website with dynamic forms to better enable them to get leads with the exact information they require.

+#### Career Break
+Exploring alternate career options including product management and digital marketing as well as teaching myself to code.
+I also did some trading in this time before realising that coding was what I really wanted to do.

 #### Momenta (DMS - Remediation project) - Crawley, Uk (May 2019 - November 2019)
 _QC/Process Analyst_

-- Provided quality checking on the recovery of funds owed to debtors in insolvency and bankruptcy on behalf of a Government agency.
+- Conducted quality checks on the recovery of funds owed to debtors in insolvency and bankruptcy for a Government agency, ensuring accurate and efficient processes.
-- Seconded as a process analyst and responsible for designing process maps and drafting procedure documentation.
+- Designed process maps and created procedure documentation as a seconded process analyst, optimising operational efficiency.
-- Analysed existing systems and processes to identify how this could be scaled up.
-Identified common patterns amongst third party businesses developed procedures to merge manual processes and automation in order to meet business objectives.
+- Identified opportunities to scale up existing systems and processes, by identifying common patterns amongst third party businesses, merging manual tasks with automation to meet business objectives.
-- Reviewed data on defects and produced RCA reporting.
+- Analysed data on defects and generated reports for Root Cause Analysis (RCA).
-- Conducted User Acceptance Testing (UAT) on a new case management system.
+- Successfully performed User Acceptance Testing (UAT) on a new case management system.

 #### Momenta (DMS - Remediation project) - London, Uk (August 2018 - March 2019)
 _Analyst_